-• Plot:

-- named "historyPlot" connected with the DataObjects Entity "histories".
-This plot will draw the time-dependent state of the variables A, B, C, D with respect to the input variables sigma(s) and decay(s) - named "samplesModelPlot3D" connected with the DataObjects Entity "samplesModel".
-This plot will draw the variables A, B, C, D as Monte Carlo sampled on the Code. - named "samplesROMPlot3D" connected with the DataObjects Entity "samplesROM".
-This plot will draw the variables A, B, C, D as Monte Carlo sampled on the ROM.
+- Plot: - named "historyPlot" connected with the DataObjects Entity "histories".
+This plots the variable range with respect to the input variables velocity and angle. - named "samplesModelPlot3D" connected with the DataObjects Entity "samplesModel".
+This plot will draw the variables range, time as Monte Carlo sampled on the Code. - named "samplesROMPlot3D" connected with the DataObjects Entity "samplesROM".
+This plot will draw the variables range, time as Monte Carlo sampled on the ROM.